amoghe/go-crypt/README.md

 Platforms
 ---------

+This package has been tested on the following platforms:
+- ubuntu 14.04.2 (libc 2.19)
+- ubuntu 12.04.5 (libc 2.15)
+- centos         (libc 2.17)
+- fedora 22      (libc 2.21)

-This package has been tested on ubuntu 14.04 which ships with libc6.
-Additionally, this package assumes that on GOOS=linux the GNU extensions to crypt are available and therefore reentrant versions of the crypt function (`crypt_r`) is available, and attempts to use that instead.
+All the platforms tested on have GNU libc (with extensions) so that the GOOS=linux always compiles the reentrant versions of the crypt function (`crypt_r`), and exposes it to go land.

-On other platforms (freebsd, netbsd) it makes no such assumptions and will wrap around the plain crypt function instead (providing serialized access to it).
+Other platforms (freebsd, netbsd) should also work (in theory) since their libc expose at least a posix compliant crypt function.
+On these platforms the fallback should compile and expose the 'plain' (non reentrant, thus globally locked) crypt function.

-Unfortunately, I do not have access to machines that run anything other than Ubuntu, hence the other platforms have not been tested, however I believe they should work just fine.
+Unfortunately, I do not have access to machines that run anything other than Linux, hence the other platforms have not been tested, however I believe they should work just fine.
 If you can verify this (or provide a patch that fixes this), I would be grateful.

 TODO
 ----

-* Gather errno from C land.
 * Find someone with access to *BSD system(s)

 License